Washi1337/ctf-writeups/FlareOn/2020/9/README.md

 Getting the password with WinDbg
 --------------------------------

-There is enough tutorials on how to set up WinDbg.
-Personally, I used [this tutorial](https://www.virtualbox.org/wiki/Windows_Kernel_Debugging), since I worked with VirtualBox.
-The only difference is that I used the new WinDbg Preview instead of classic WinDbg.
-WinDbg preview can be downloaded from the Microsoft Store.
-And no, you don't need a Microsoft Account to download it.
+There is a lot of tutorials on how to set up WinDbg for kernel debugging.
+Personally, I used [this tutorial](https://www.virtualbox.org/wiki/Windows_Kernel_Debugging), since I worked with VirtualBox, however the same principles apply for other virtual machine software.
+You set up a COM serial port in your VM settings, and let WinDbg connect to it.

+I used the new WinDbg Preview instead of classic WinDbg.
+WinDbg Preview can be downloaded from the Microsoft Stor for free, and no, you don't need a Microsoft Account to download it.
 Just click "Cancel" when it asks you to log in after clicking "Install".

 After rebooting the virtual machine with debugging enabled and connecting WinDbg to our virtual box instance, we want to break at the moment our `cfs.dll` driver is loaded: